slatedocs/slate/source/includes/_appendix.md

 ## Supported Local Directories

-We no longer list of supported local directories here.
-We now have an [endpoint](#local-directories) which enables you to retrieve a list of directories(all or by single country).
+We no longer list the supported local directories here.
+We now have an [endpoint](#local-directories) which enables you to retrieve a list of directories (either all or for an individual country).

 ## Business Category IDs